-The College has considerable reliance (90% in 2018/19) on continued government funding through the funding bodies.
+The College has considerable reliance (89% in 2019/20) on continued central government funding through the funding bodies.
 The squeeze on public expenditure means that there can be no assurance that government policy or practice will remain the same or that public funding will continue at the same level.

-The College is aware of several issues which may impact on future funding, including apprenticeship reforms and the devolution of the adult education budget.
+The College is aware of several issues which may impact on future funding, including apprenticeship reforms, further impact of Covid-19 and the devolution of the adult education budget.
 The College, in conjunction with its key stakeholders, is developing a strategy for growth in response to the devolution agenda and to the apprenticeships reform.
 It is recognised that the introduction of the apprenticeship levy will significantly affect that marketplace though the full implications are not yet known as government policy continues to develop.